passbolt/passbolt_help/_posts/2017-01-20-hosting-api-update-v1.md

 * Drop the database and load your backup data to restore to a previously working version.
 * Send us an [email](mailto:contact@passbolt.com) with the details of the error or fill in a bug report using github, using as much details as possible such as your OS, php, mysql environment versions.

-## Major update

-There is nothing special to say about major updates yet since we have not done any yet!
-We will most likely provide an update manual for each major versions and list them here.

 {% include updated.html %}